-Housing stands at the center of the New Urban Agenda.
-Expansion of housing opportunities will support the achievement of SDGs, especially SDG Housing Target 11.1, but larger SDGs of poverty alleviation, health, economic development, social cohesion, gender equality and environmental sustainability.
-This Policy Unit (PU) urges all United Nations (UN) member states to prioritize housing as one of the highest priorities in their government agenda, and to strengthen the institutional capacity of their housing departments to achieve ambitious goals, in collaboration with civil society, donor, and private sector partners.
+Housing stands at the centre of the New Urban Agenda.
+Expansion of housing opportunities will support the achievement of the Sustainable Development Goals, especially Sustainable Development Goal housing target 11.1, but larger Goals of poverty alleviation, health, economic development, social cohesion, gender equality and environmental sustainability.
+This Policy Unit urges all United Nations Member States to prioritize housing as one of the highest priorities in their government agenda, and to strengthen the institutional capacity of their housing departments to achieve ambitious goals, in collaboration with civil society, donor, and private sector partners.

-At least two billion more people will require housing in urban and rural areas in 2030
+At least 2 billion more people will require housing in urban and rural areas in 2030

-The expected global population increase of 1.18 billion by 2030 combined with the existing housing deficit (currently 880 million people live in inadequate housing in cities), implies that approximately two billion people will require housing in 2030.
+The expected global population increase of 1.18 billion by 2030 combined with the existing housing deficit (currently 880 million people live in inadequate housing in cities), implies that approximately 2 billion people will require housing in 2030.
 This creates an unprecedented housing challenge.
 Although progress has been achieved in several key areas since Habitat II, the scale has not been commensurate to the size of the global housing deficit.
 Today, 130 million more people reside in urban slums than in 1995, a year before Habitat II.
 As the globe continues to urbanize, every county will need more options for affordable, adequate, and safe housing.